usefulalgorithm/bdev-op-test/README.md

 ## Install

+_Tip: build with `debug` for much more illustrative outputs._

 ```
 $ ./check_boost.sh && make
 ```

 ## Usage

+__IMPORTANT: Remember to change the SSD location!!!__

+In my use case, each cache object has a size of 4 MB.
+This value is defined as a fixed static variable in this project, but it shouldn't be too hard for you to change this value. ;)

 ```
 Usage: ./bdev-op-test [-s SSD_LOCATION] [-K | -M | -G] [-n CACHE_ENTRIES] [-a ASSOCIATIVITY] [-r] [-W] [-h | -?] <-p OBJ | -g OBJ>